Family on the Camino: Onward, Backward by Bennett Voyles

 We interviewed Bennett about writing the book and his experience of the Camino.
 Enjoy this Q&A with Bennett Voyles, author of Onward, Backward! -or- A Ramble to Santiago:

-I guess the three biggest reasons were first, that my wife and I had always liked walking, and second, we were both very interested in history, art, and architecture.
+I guess the three biggest reasons were that my wife and I had always liked walking and that we were both very interested in history, art, and architecture.

 Finally, as our three daughters were all teenagers and growing up very quickly, Cybèle and I were looking for an adventure that we thought might make an impression on them and give us all a sense of confidence that you can accomplish something big if you put your mind to it.